 Scotland's Best B&Bs in the Loch Ness area:

 This 4 Star B&B is situated in Glenmoriston near Loch Ness, half way between Inverness and the Isle of Skye.
 Set in its own grounds surrounded by open views and forests, it's perfect for hill walking or an ideal touring base.
 Choice of double/twin bedrooms or a large suite for 4 people.
-With Covid restrictions, only one household group will stay here at a time.
+Only one household group will stay here at a time.
 Evening meals (1, 2 or 3 courses) are available with prior notice.
 Taste our Best award.
+BOOK NOW

 The Pottery House

 This 4 Star GOLD B&B is in the peaceful village of Dores with amazing views across Loch Ness.
-Just 15 minutes drive from Inverness Relax and explore the less travelled side of Loch Ness.
+Just 15 minutes drive from Inverness.
+Relax and explore the less travelled side of Loch Ness.
 Choice of 3 kingsize double/twin rooms.
 Hearty breakfasts including homemade bread and jams.
 Taste Our Best award.
+Conveniently situated to explore historic castles, scenic glens, Outlander locations, etc. as well as dolphin trips or Loch Ness cruises.
+BOOK NOW

 Spean Lodge Country House

 This 4 Star GOLD B&B is in a beautiful hillside setting overlooking Loch Lochy midway between Fort William (15 miles) and Loch Ness (18 miles).
 Ideal for touring the Highlands & Skye or exploring a range of outdoor activities.
 Relax in one of 3 ensuite bedrooms (double/twin) and enjoy breakfast overlooking the loch.
-10% discount when you stay for 3 or more nights in 2020.
+10% discount when you stay for 3 or more nights.
+BOOK NOW

 Read more about the Scottish Highlands